-We intend to invite half the class in to school on the first day of term (Tuesday 30th August) and the other half in on the second day (Wednesday 31st August) then the whole class will be in from Thursday 1st September.
+We intend to invite half the class in to school on the first day of term and the other half in on the second day then the whole class will be in from the third day of term.
 This will enable the class teachers to get to know your children and it will hopefully be less daunting for them to be in a smaller group on their first day.
-You will see from the school calendar that for the two weeks of term Junior infants will finish at 12 midday, after which they will finish at 1:40 pm.
+For the two weeks of term Junior infants will finish at 12 midday, after which they will finish at 1:40 pm.

 Details of the school Uniform can be found here: School Uniform

-If you have not already done so, please download the Komeer App, as this is the platform we use for communicating with parents, and please consider joining our school Facebook page.
+If you have not already done so, please consider joining our school Facebook page.

 We look forward to getting to know you and your child and to working with you.

 Transition to Primary School – NCCA Links

 Information from the NCCA on Helping Your Child in Junior Infants.

 Information from NCCA on the “Aistear” programme Learning and Developing Through Play Tip Sheet for parents of Young Children.